sakari/precaution/README.md

 # Precaution

-Cautionary javascript programming with contracts.
+Cautious javascript programming with contracts.
+See example.js for quick starter and spec/tests/precaution.js for details.

 # Licence (MIT license)